kedro-org/kedro/docs/source/deployment/prefect.md

 ```{note}
 Prefect Server ships out-of-the-box with a fully featured user interface.
 ```
+Please note that this deployment has been tested using of kedro 0.17.6, 0.17.7 and 0.18.2 and prefect version 1.1.0.
+The current implementation will not work for prefect 2.0.0.
 ## Prerequisites

 To use Prefect Core and Prefect Server, ensure you have the following prerequisites in place: